-The Kingdom of Eswatini is the smallest country in the southern hemisphere, and it also has one of the highest rates of HIV infection in the world.
+The Kingdom of Eswatini is the smallest country in Southern Africa, and it also has one of the highest rates of HIV infection in the world.
 As a result, there are tens of thousands of orphaned children, many of whom don’t even have adults in extended families to help them.
 These child-headed households don’t have the resources or the ability to build and maintain houses and other vital infrastructure.

 This is how volunteers can make a crucial difference.
 Under the direction of a local builder, volunteers use local techniques to build and renovate homes and classrooms, to provide good shelter for local children and access to a decent schooling environment.
 Volunteers also get involved in painting and decorating the new buildings, and setting up gardens for the local communities.
 These buildings have a life-changing impact on children and communities in Swaziland, keeping vulnerable people sheltered and safe, as well as giving them a good chance at education despite the difficulties of their personal circumstances.

 If you want to help children in southern Africa have shelter and suitable schooling environments, this hands-on building and suitable schooling environments, this hands-on building project in Eswatini is the volunteering experience for you. project in Eswatini is the volunteering experience for you.

 - Costs: Starting at about 1.009€

 - Country: Ezulwini Valley, Eswatini